- Feature Links

 Winnetka, IL 60093

-Complaints that a meeting, service, or activity of the Township is not accessible to persons with disabilities should be directed to the Township Clerk.
+Complaints that a meeting, service, or activity of the Township is not accessible to persons with disabilities or suggestions for how the Township can improve accessibility should be directed to the Township Clerk using the information above.

 The Township will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.